escrovisck/escrovisck/README.md

 ## Me:

-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning.
 - ⚡ Fun fact: I can legally marry people on the US.

 ## Languages: